simonowen/simcoupe/ReadMe.md

    2) Insert your SAM disk into PC drive A:
    3) Select "Open A:" from the File menu to use as SAM drive 1
    4) Boot/use the disk as normal

-To use real disks under Linux:

-   1) Ensure your user has read-write access to /dev/fd0
-   2) Insert your SAM disk into PC drive A:
-   3) Press F1 to browse for a drive 1 disk
-   4) Browse to /dev/fd0 and click OK

-**Note:** USB floppy drives don't allow access to the floppy controller, which is needed for real disk access in SimCoupe.
-Only floppy drives connected directly to a motherboard floppy controller will work, and modern systems often lack one.

 ---